mmesomasaint/airstore/README.md

 ## Live Site

-This store was deployed using the [Vercel Platform](https://vercel.com/).
+This store was deployed using the [Vercel Hosting Platform](https://vercel.com/).
 You can view the live retail store [here](https://airstore.vercel.app)

 ## Contribution